-Cordis Inferior vena cava (IVC) filters have been linked to reports of adverse health complications including filter fracture, device migration, and perforation of the heart, lungs, or vena cava.
+Reports have associated Cordis Inferior vena cava (IVC) filters with several adverse health issues, such as breaking of the filter, movement of the device, and perforation of the heart, lungs, or vena cava.

 Free Confidential IVC Filter Lawsuit Evaluation: If you or a loved one has had a Cordis IVC filter implanted, you should contact our law firm immediately.
 Our lawyers are evaluating every individual case regardless of whether you have been injured or not.
 So, if you have received an IVC filter implant, we would like to speak with you.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.